-As an advisory vote, this proposal is not binding on our Board or the Compensation Committee, will not overrule any decisions made by our Board or the Compensation Committee, or require our Board or the Compensation Committee to take any specific action.
+As an advisory vote, this proposal is not binding on our Board or the Compensation Committee, will not overrule any decisions made by our Board or the Compensation Committee to take any specific action.
 Although the vote is non-binding, our Board and the Compensation Committee value the opinions of our stockholders and will carefully consider the outcome of the vote when making future compensation decisions for our NEOs and other key employees.
 In particular, to the extent there is any significant vote against our NEOs' compensation as disclosed in this proxy statement, we will consider our stockholders' concerns, and the Compensation Committee will evaluate whether any actions are necessary to address those concerns.